 The Northern Way of St. James is not nearly as popular as the regular Way of Saint James, (of which I walked the last 100 km), and that’s a bonus in my books.
 On the short 5km section from Castro Urdiales to Guriezo that I walked, I met more goats than people!

 The Northern Way clings to the northern shore of Spain and offers spectacular sea views over rugged cliffs!
 It normally takes over a month to walk the entire Way of Saint James.
 Pick a small section to get a glimpse of what you’d be in for, should you choose to return and walk the entire Camino.

 Related Reading: What It’s Really Like to Do a Via Ferrata in Spain.

 Visit Altamira Museum

 The Cave of Altamira is a UNESCO World Heritage Site featuring prehistoric murals.
 It’s so impressive that it’s often called the Sistine Chapel of Palaeolithic Art.
-You can find out more about Altamira from my friend archeologist Thomas Dawson, who provides his expertise on this special place.
+You can find out more about Altamira from my friend archaeologist Thomas Dawson, who provides his expertise in this special place.

 Wander the Cobblestone Streets of Santillana del Mar